jahidul-arafat/Automation-Infra-Compliance-Cloud-with-Chef/2_Learn the Chef Infra Language/Lab_05.md

 Test Kitchen version: 3.0.0
 Cookstyle version: 7.15.4

-# 1.2 create a new directory named knife-repo where we will download a preconfigured Vagrant file
+# 1.2 create a new directory named knife-repo where we will create a Vagrant file
 > mkdir knife-repo
 > cd knife-repo